kiegroup/kie-wb-distributions/kie-eap-integration/src/main/eap-modules/patches/README.md

 Servlet spec 3.0 - Webfragments
 -------------------------------
-Is known that on both EAP 6.1.0. and 6.1.1 webfragment descriptors located inside custom static modules are not loaded.
+* Is known that on both EAP 6.1.0. and 6.1.1 webfragment descriptors located inside custom static modules are not loaded.

-So, the patch consist of copy the content of the webfragments from BPMS layer modules inside web deployment descriptor <code>WEB-INF/web.xml</code>.
+* The patch consists on creating a new jar on runtime with the web-fragment descriptor to use as a patch.
+For each web-fragment descriptor a new jar is created and added into WEB-INF/lib of the webapp.

-Currently the patch does not override xml content, the <code>WEB-INF/web.xml</code> for BPMS/BRMS is copyied inside this directory.
+* This method allows to not modify the original deployment descriptor (web.xml) of the webapp.

 Seam transactions
 -----------------